357 Magnum vs 9mm For Concealed Carry

 9mm: All Things To All Men

 The 9mm was pretty much a boutique round in these United States until the 1950s, and even then wasn't highly regarded.
-It's basically halfway in terms of power between the .38 Special and the .357 Magnum.
+It's basically halfway in terms of power between the and the .357 Magnum.

 The classic 9mm load is a 115-grain projectile propelled to somewhere around 1150 to 1200 fps (depending) and about 350 ft-lbs (again, depending) of energy.
 124- and 147-grain projectiles are also common, with the former usually losing 100 fps of velocity for the increase in weight, and the latter being around 200 fps slower, with little change in muzzle energy.